scerioli/Global-Preferences-Survey/README.md

 - plots: Some relevant plots are saved here as a reference for the authors during the analysis.
 The plots starting with "main" indicate those plots found in the main article, while the "supplementary" indicate the plots found in the supplementary online material.
 - GenderAnalysis.r is the main code of this analysis, and it produces the outcome files.
 - CreatePlotsArticle.r uses the outcome files to create the plot of the analysis (both in the main article and in the supplementary online material).
-- WhatWeDid.md, as already mentioned, helps (hopefully) the readers to get through the main code and the concept of the analysis.
-For a more in-depth look at the analysis and the methods, the authors refer to the main papers (mentioned above) and to the Confluence page.
+- ReproduceArticle.md, as already mentioned, helps (hopefully) the readers to get through the main code and the concept of the analysis.
+For a more in-depth look at the analysis and the methods, the authors refer to the main papers (mentioned above) and to this file.

 ## Additional Information